Please let us know if you spot any broken links. Thank you.

 Project Redsand Project Redsand is campaigning to save Red Sands Fort, the war-time anti-aircraft installation in the Thames estuary that housed three offshore radio stations during the sixties.

-Roy Bates, the owner of Radio Essex and Station BBMS, moved to another Thames fort, Rough Towers, when his pirate days were over.
+Roy Bates, the owner of Radio Essex and Station BBMS, moved to another Thames fort, Roughs Tower, when his pirate days were over.
 He renamed it Sealand and declared it an independent state.
-There are a couple of web-sites devoted to this tiny man-made country: www.fruitsofthesea.demon.co.uk/sealand and www.sealandgov.com.
+Sadly Roy is no longer with us (see tribute) but Sealand lives on.
+See www.sealandgov.org.

 PERSONALITIES

-Roger Day Former Radio England “boss jock” and Caroline South breakfast DJ, Roger Day can now be heard on BBC local radio in the south of England.
-He has a web site at http://rogerday.co.uk.
+Roger Day Former Radio England “boss jock”, Caroline South and RNI breakfast DJ, Roger Day can now be heard on Boom Radio.
+He has a website at rogerday.co.uk.

 Johnny Lewis was originally heard on Radio Caroline as ‘Stephen Bishop’ in 1979.
 Since then he has gone on to enjoy a long and successful broadcasting career.
-He has a web site, Rounds And Sounds, devoted to this three main interests: beer, golf and radio.
-It includes some great photos taken on board the mv Mi Amigo.
+He has a website, Rounds And Sounds, devoted to this three main interests: beer, golf and radio.
+It includes photos taken on board the mv Mi Amigo.

 TAPES AND MEMORABILIA

-Over the years East Anglian Productions produced all manner of books, tapes, videos and CDs relating to offshore radio.
-Although the company has now ceased trading, a number of their CDs are still available through Amazon, including Pirate Radio Jingles of the Sixties, the 3 CD set The Wonderful Radio London Story, a CD compilation of Radio London promotions and tapes Production Masters 1964-67 and the massive six CD set The Radio Caroline Story.
+Over the years East Anglian Productions/Jumbo Records produced all manner of books, tapes, videos and CDs relating to offshore radio.
+Although no longer trading, some of their their products are occasionally available second-hand through Amazon, including the 3 CD set The Wonderful Radio London Story, a CD compilation of Radio London promotions and tapes Production Masters 1964-67 and the massive six CD set The Radio Caroline Story.

 The magazine Offshore Echo's (see above) also offers an impressive range of items.